micmejia/bible-dump/NKJV/Proverbs/Prov 9.md

 Wisdom has built her house, She has hewn out her seven pillars;

 ###### 2
-She has slaughtered her meat, She has mixed her wine, She has also [^a]furnished her table.
+She has slaughtered her meat, She has mixed her wine, She has also furnished her table.

 ###### 3
 She has sent out her maidens, She cries out from the highest places of the city,